Ralph-polo/Task-list/README.md

 # Task-list
- Creating schedulr for your activities
+ Creating schedule for your activities